 I recently sat down with Sarah Osborne to discuss cozy mysteries, pantsing versus plotting, and her take on writing the first draft so many writers dread.
 You can: Listen to the podcast episode here View an excerpt of the interview on YouTube here Visit Sarah online at: https://doctorosborne.com/ The most recent book in the series, Murder Most Southern, was released last month.

 The Writer’s Voice is a place for writers to chat informally about the writer’s life.
 Agents, editors, and publishers are also welcome to share their roles and perspectives.
-New episodes broadcast on Wednesdays at all the major podcast apps/websites, including Apple Podcasts, iTunes, Google Podcasts, Spotify, Pocket Casts, Podchaser, Stitcher, Castro, Castos, and others.
-Previous
+Episodes can be heard on all the major podcast apps/websites, including Apple Podcasts, iTunes, Google Podcasts, Spotify, Pocket Casts, Podchaser, Stitcher, Castro, Castos, and others.
+Recording of

 The Player, Parks’ most recent novel in his Carter Ross series, is exciting, amusing, and suspenseful–all in a classy way.
 In this book, our hero (a reporter for a New Jersey newspaper) investigates the strange and sometimes deadly illnesses affecting a small neighborhood in the city … all while fielding a number of personal and professional curve balls.
 I rate this 4 stars–it’s very, very good and I won’t be lending my hardcover copy of the book to anyone.
 The Player by Brad Parks Released March 4, 2014 by Minotaur Books ISBN 978-1-250-008-2